panchishin/sarsa/README.md

 var config = {
     alpha: yourAlpha,	// defaults to 0.2.
 Must be in the range of 0 to 1.
 This is the learning rate.
     gamma: yourGamma,   // defaults to 0.8.
 Must be in the range of 0 to 1.
 This is the signal of future rewards.
-    initialReward: yourDefault,  // defaults to 0. the default reward given to uninitialized state/action pairs.
+    defaultReward: yourDefault,  // defaults to 0. the default reward given to uninitialized state/action pairs.
     state: initialState // defaults to empty.
 If you retrieved a previous internal state using getState you could initialize your Sarsa policy with it.
 }
 var sarsaConstructor = require('sarsa')